RainwayApp/spitfire/README.md

 ![](https://i.imgur.com/tY0yv7M.png)

 Signaling is the process of coordinating communication.
 In order for a WebRTC application to set up a data channel, its clients need to exchange information.
-Spitfire does not currently provide a signaling server, however this isn't a complex process and you can find more information on it here [here](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/).
+Spitfire does not currently provide a signaling server, however this isn't a complex process and you can find more information on it [here](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/).

 # Messaging